mikalai-hryb/notes/terraform.md

 The primary purpose of Terraform state is to store bindings between objects in a remote system and resource instances declared in your configuration.

-State file acts as a source of truth for your invironment.
+State file acts as a source of truth for your environment.
 TF uses the state file to determine the changes to make to your infrastructure so that it will match your configuration.
 The Terraform state file is the only way Terraform can track which resources it manages.